The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

+By questioning the $\sigma(T \rightarrow 0)$ extrapolations based on augmented power laws and thus the resulting sample classifications, our findings also shed new light on the long-standing critical exponent puzzle of the MIT;\cite{Hir.etal.88, Dai.etal.91, Stu.etal.93} see in particular Table I in Ref.\ \onlinecite{Hir.etal.88}.
+They suggest a surprisingly simple solution: All the different critical exponent values for the control parameter dependence of $\lim_{T \rightarrow 0} \sigma(T)$ in the metallic region which have been reported for various experiments in the literature may not have any physical meaning.

-In conclusion, to achieve a compelling phenomenological description of $\sigma(T)$ close to the MIT, the transition has to be considered from different perspectives.
-In particular, consistent $w(T)$ data from a series of samples have to be obtained from experiment.
-Thus, since $w(T)$ is very sensitive to small errors of $\sigma(T)$, high precision and accuracy of the measurements is most important: In future experiments, resistance measurements should be performed only after securing complete temperature equilibration for each individual $T$ value as in Ref.\ \onlinecite{Moe.etal.99}, instead of taking data with floating $T$.
+In future experiments, to achieve a compelling phenomenological description of $\sigma(T)$ close to the MIT, the transition has to be considered from different perspectives.
+In particular, in each such study, consistent $w(T)$ data sets for a series of samples have to be obtained from experiment by numerical differentiation.
+Because $w(T)$ is very sensitive to small errors of $\sigma(T)$, high precision and accuracy of the measurements are most important.
+Hence, additionally to ensuring optimum preparation reproducibility and a high degree of sample homogeneity, the following aspects have to be taken care of.

+For each individual data point, as in Ref.\ \onlinecite{Moe.etal.99}, the resistance measurement should best be performed only after temperature equilibration has been completed, instead of taking data while $T$ is slowly floating.
 Since the $\sigma(T)$ curves are only weakly structured, the therefore necessary reduction in the number of data points is not an issue.
-Moreover, the linearity of the current-voltage relation has to be carefully checked to suppress the influence of Joule heating as well as that of non-Ohmic effects.
-Finally, thermal decoupling problems have to be excluded thoroughly, even if they are so small that they cannot be noted during a conventional plausibility inspection of $\sigma(T)$.
-For corresponding tests, $w(T)$ data from insulating samples are very useful: They have to exhibit systematic control parameter dependence and $\mbox{d} w / \mbox{d} T \le 0$ down to the lowest measuring $T$.
-To meet these prerequisites is absolutely necessary for the reliability of experimental studies of the MIT.
+Furthermore, the linearity of the current-voltage relation has to be carefully checked to eliminate the influence of Joule heating as well as that of non-Ohmic effects.
+Last but not least, thermal decoupling problems have to be eliminated very thoroughly, even if they are so small that they are almost not noticeable in a conventional plausibility inspection of $\sigma(T)$.
+For corresponding tests, $w(T)$ data from insulating samples are very useful: They are expected to show systematic control parameter dependence and $\mbox{d} w / \mbox{d} T \le 0$ down to the lowest measuring $T$.
+To meet all the listed prerequisites is absolutely necessary for the reliability of experimental investigations of the MIT.